Tufuwu/test5/docs/docs/index.md

 - the ability to periodically launch a whole workflow,
 - and many others.

-See how to use Director with the quickstart and guides in the [documentation](https://ovh.github.io/celery-director/).
+!!! info
+    Director is built on top of the excellent [Celery library](http://docs.celeryproject.org/en/latest/index.html).
+    All the orchestration engine has not been changed : we didn't want to reinvent the wheel but provide an easy tool to use Celery.

+    It means that all your existing tasks can easily be migrated to Director.
+Furthermore the documentation of the tasks and all the features powered by Celery like the **rate limiting**, the **task exception retrying** or even the **queue routing** stay the same.

 ## Installation

-Install the latest version of Director with pip (requires at least `Python 3.7`):
+Install the latest version of Director with pip (requires at least `Python 3.8`):

 ```bash
 pip install celery-director